3 Keys To Get Started In Circular Fashion

 Circular fashion is an alternative to a model of rapid consumption of garments that, due to its production model, has generated a negative impact on the environment.

-Circular fashion emerges as a sustainable alternative to traditional or fast fashion.
+Circular fashion emerges as a sustainable alternative to traditional fashion or fast fashion.
 Photo: Unsplash

 LatinAmerican Post | María Fernanda Ramírez Ramos